Skip to content ↓

 It is important to know that there is no legal duty requiring staff to administer medication or to supervise a child when taking medicines.
 This is a voluntary role.

 Staff, including supply staff, must always be informed of a child's medical needs where this is relevant and of any changes to their needs as and when they might arise.
-The First Aid team are responsible for the medical administration and Mrs Griffith, Assistant Vice-Principal and SENDCo, is responsible for health care plans and proformas.
+The First Aid team are responsible for the medical administration and Miss Clarke, Associate Assistant Vice-Principal and SENDCo, is responsible for health care plans and proformas.

 How the Academy identifies students with medical conditions